cleanlab/cleanvision/README.md

 ## Quickstart

-Using CleanVision to audit your image data is as simple as following these steps.

-1. Download the example dataset or use one of your own.
+Download an example dataset (optional).
+Or just use any collection of image files you have.

 ```shell
 wget -nc 'https://cleanlab-public.s3.amazonaws.com/CleanVision/image_files.zip'
 ```

-2. Run CleanVision
+Run CleanVision to audit the images.

 ```python
 from cleanvision.imagelab import Imagelab